Darxo/Hardened/README.md

 - The perks **Strengh in Numbers** and **Dynamic Duo** now instantly update the actors stats, if another actor moves adjacent to or away from them
 - Improve **Shieldwall effect** when viewed as a hyperlink
 - Fix Item Swaps sometimes requiring a different amount of Action Points than advertised at first
+- Fix `onSpawned` event for player characters only firing for the first battle in each session

 ## For Modders